You have the potential to live with purpose and passion.

-Shyamala Kiru has spent over a decade working with hundreds of individuals, couples and families and is the director at Kiru Wellness Clinic.
+Shyamala Kiru has spent close to 15 years working with hundreds of individuals, couples and families and is the director at Kiru Wellness Clinic.
 She is a Registered Psychotherapist and a Registered Marriage & Family Therapist.
 She holds a Masters in Counselling and a Doctorate in Marriage and Family Therapy.

-In addition to her private practice, she is a consultant for the Health Services Team at a York Region Private School and is a media expert for sources such as Chatelaine, the Toronto Star, and the Globe and Mail.
+In addition to her private practice, she is a clinical supervisor to therapists in training, an educational consultant and a media expert for sources such as Chatelaine, the Toronto Star, and the Globe and Mail.
 You can also find her the panel of Discovery Channel’s National TV show, Canada’s Worst Driver.
 She regularly delivers psycho-educational workshops as well as professional development for a variety of organizations.
-She currently serves on the Board of Directors for the Ontario Association for Marriage & Family Therapy.
+She has served on the Board of Directors for the Ontario Association for Marriage & Family Therapy.
 With an approach that is sensitive and down to earth, Shyamala brings authenticity and energy to her work with people of all cultures and backgrounds.

 Shyamala’s professional background includes non-profit work, educational and medical settings.
 Working from a systems perspective, her practice includes narrative therapy, emotionally-focused therapy and cognitive-behavioural therapy.
 These models have been found to be some of the most effective in creating and sustaining long-term change.